luketudge/introduction-to-programming/software/README.md

 ## Extras

 There are a few tools that are useful just for one or two of the topics.
-Installing these is optional.
+Installing these is optional, and you can wait until we get to the relevant topic to decide whether you want to install them.

 ### GitHub